gszecsenyi/articles/README.md

 Click on Apply.

 ### Setup PublishKafka_0_10
-Now click with right mouse button on PublishKafka_0_10 and open the configuration window from PublishKafka.
-Here we have to fill out the following attributes:
+Open the configuration window from PublishKafka by right click on PulishKafka_0_10.
+Fill the attribute:

 * topic

-Here fill out with the KAfka topic, which is _twitter_
+Here fill out with the Kafka topic, which is _twitter_

 ![alt text](https://cloud.githubusercontent.com/assets/363452/26026237/1fcc1b94-37f8-11e7-813e-ab93a1c26905.png "Setup PublishKafka_0_10")

-Click on Apply.
+After clicking the ‘Apply’ button the task is done.

 ### Executing the dataflow

-Now we are ready.
-Click on Dashboard and execute the Process group with play button.
+The Process group can be executed with the play button on the Dashboard.

 ![alt text](https://cloud.githubusercontent.com/assets/363452/26026235/1f89b146-37f8-11e7-96e8-a9be8dcd452a.png "Executing the dataflow")